fission/docs.fission.io/docs/content/usage/package.en.md

 Package 'demo-deploy-pkg-zip-whzl' created
 ```

-Since it is a deployment archive, there is no need to build it, hence the build logs for the package will be empty:
+Since it is a deployment archive, there is no need to build it, so the build logs for the package will be empty:

 ```
 $ fission package info --name demo-deploy-pkg-zip-whzl